Coffs Harbour: Attractions

-Coffs Harbour was the hub for a thriving banana industry.
-One of the biggest attractions is the Big Banana, one of the first of Australia's Big Things (it celebrated its 50th birthday in 2015), with the World's Largest Banana celebrating the region's best-known export.
+Coffs Harbour was the hub of a thriving banana industry.
+One of the main attractions in the area is the Big Banana, one of the first of Australia's Big Things, which had its 50th birthday in 2014, and celebrates the region's best-known export.
+The world's biggest banana is part of the Big Banana Fun Park.
 There is also a popular underwater diving spot on a small natural reef.

-The Coffs Harbour Jetty is an historically important timber wharf where coastal shipping once moved the timber from the hinterland.
+The Coffs Harbour Jetty is an historically important timber wharf, which was formally used by coastal shipping to move timber from the hinterland.
 It was listed on the NSW State Heritage Register on 25 June 2021, recognising its significance "as the longest coastal timber jetty built by the Harbours and Rivers Section of the NSW Public Works department in the 19th century."
-The jetty area is the subject of planning from 2018 by Council and consultants to develop a cultural precinct and rejuvenated residential area.
+The jetty area is being redeveloped by Property and Development NSW as a mixed-use precinct incorporating residential, cultural and public spaces.

 Nearby, the Solitary Islands Marine Park preserves a diverse underwater ecosystem that mirrors the terrestrial biodiversity, covering the southern limit of northern tropical species and the northern limits of the southern temperate species.
 Muttonbird Island is accessible by walking along the breakwater from the harbour, with the nature reserve protecting a significant wedge-tailed shearwater breeding site.
-The Muttonbird Island footpath leads to a viewing platform where whales are often spotted between June and November.
+The Muttonbird Island footpath leads to a viewing platform where whales are often spotted between May and November.

 There are many national parks, reserves and marine parks surrounding the city, including: